Armpit Fetish

 In practice

 Expression is usually integrated into ordinary intimacy: a partner may enjoy nuzzling, smelling, kissing, or touching the underarm, and some find the region especially erotic during foreplay; axillism describes underarm contact specifically.
-For a subset the interest has a strong olfactory component, overlapping with attraction to natural body odour and with sweat interest, and, where underarm hair is the draw, with hair partialism.
+For a subset the interest has a strong olfactory component, overlapping with attraction to natural body odour and with sweat interest, and, where underarm hair is the draw, with body hair interest.
 Preferences regarding underarm hair and grooming vary widely between individuals and cultures.

 Psychology